mesfind/bioinfo-python/_episodes/03-starting-with-data.md

 {: .output}

-But if we want to summarize by one or more variables, for example sex, we can use Pandas' `.groupby` method.
-Once we've created a groupby DataFrame, we can quickly calculate summary statistics by a group of our choice.
+But if we want to summarize by one or more variables, for example sex, we can use the Pandas DataFrame `.groupby()` method.
+Once we've created a re-orgaized DataFrame, we can quickly calculate summary statistics by a group of our choice.

 ~~~